 The spouses can personalize the marriage ceremony according to their wishes and beliefs.
 For example, they can choose the music and readings, write their own vows, etc. The spouses are free to use their imaginations!

 But some formalities must be followed.
 For example, the marriage must be performed by a person who is authorized to perform marriages.
 And it must be performed in the presence of at least two witnesses.
 The officiant must read certain articles from the Civil Code of Québec to the spouses that deal with their rights and obligations.
 They can be read in English or in French.
-If the spouses don't understand either language, they must hire an interpreter at their own expense.
-After reading the articles, the officiant asks each spouse to consent to the marriage.
-Following the traditional "I do's," the officiant declares that the spouses are married.
+If the spouses don’t understand either language, they must hire an interpreter at their own expense.
+After reading the articles, the officiant asks each spouse to consent to the marriage and then declares them to be married.

 Lastly, the officiant signs a declaration of marriage.
 The spouses and two witnesses must sign it as well.
 The declaration provides written proof of the marriage.
 The officiant must send the declaration to the Directeur de l’état civil within 30 days of the marriage.
 The Directeur then prepares the official act of marriage, which is the official document proving the marriage.
 If the spouses want a copy of the official document, they must apply to the Directeur de l’état civil.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.